Female entrepreneurs: International implications

-A recent international study found that women from low to middle income countries (such as Russia and the Philippines) are more likely to enter early-stage entrepreneurship when compared to those of higher-income countries (such as Belgium, Sweden, and Australia).
+An international study found that women from low to middle income countries (such as Russia and the Philippines) are more likely to enter early-stage entrepreneurship when compared to those of higher-income countries (such as Belgium, Sweden, and Australia).
 A significant factor that may play a role in this disparity can be attributed to the fact that women from low-income countries often seek additional means of income to support themselves and their families.
-Overall, 40 to 50 per cent of all small businesses are owned by women in developing countries.
+Overall, 40 to 50 percent of all small businesses are owned by women in developing countries.
 Alternatively, this may also be because in western business practices, it is not seen as beneficial to exhibit perceived feminine traits.
 While eastern businesses tend to follow methods based around mutual respect and understanding, western businesses' expectations are for business leaders to be more ruthless, headstrong, and less sensitive or respectful.

 "In the grab for power, women use whatever means available to them, whereas a man would take a club to his opponents head, a woman is more likely use other less forceful and more subversive measures.
 Let's just own it, we have different weapons in our arsenal."
 Female entrepreneurs make up approximately 1/3 of all entrepreneurs globally.
-According to one study, in 2012 there was an approximate 126 million women that were either starting or already running new businesses in various economies all over the world.
-As far as those who were already established, there was an approximate 98 million.
+According to one study, in 2012, there was an approximate 126 million women who were either starting or already running new businesses in various economies all over the world.
+As for those who were already established, there were approximately 98 million.
 Not only are these women running or starting their own businesses but they are also employing others so that they are participating in the growth of their respective economies.

 A study in India, entitled "Barriers of Women Entrepreneurs: A Study in Bangalore Urban District", has concluded that despite all these constraints, successful female entrepreneurs do exist.
-Female entrepreneurs have evidently more to ‘acquire’ than their male counterparts.
+Female entrepreneurs have evidently more to 'acquire' than their male counterparts.
 But, the socio-cultural environment in which women are born and raised hinders them.
 Social customs, caste restrictions, cultural restraints, and norms leave women lagging behind men.

 Present challenges

+A significant and underexamined challenge for female entrepreneurs is unequal access to mentorship and professional networks.
+Research from the University of Colorado Boulder found that white female and male entrepreneurs reach out to mentors at equal rates, but male mentors are disproportionately likely to accept outreach from male mentees.
+This is a bias that, while often unconscious, creates a persistent structural obstacle for women launching startups.

 Even though female entrepreneurship and the formation of female-owned business networks is steadily rising, there are a number of challenges and obstacles that female entrepreneurs face.
-One major challenge for female entrepreneurs faces traditional gender roles that are structurally internalized by society.
-Entrepreneurship is still considered as a male-dominated field, and it may be difficult to surpass these conventional views.
-Other than dealing with the dominant stereotype, female entrepreneurs are facing several obstacles related to their businesses.
+One major challenge for female entrepreneurs is the structural internalization of traditional gender roles by society.
+Entrepreneurship is still considered a male-dominated field, and it may be difficult to surpass these conventional views.
+Other than dealing with the dominant stereotype, female entrepreneurs face several obstacles related to their businesses.